 Notions: a tapestry needle and a freewheeling attitude.

 Pattern Note: what makes this pattern work is a particularly swish increase that I first found over at the awesomely wonderful TechKnitting: A very nearly invisible increase.
 Go take a look.
 When I use inc1 below, this is what I mean.
+Note that the inc1 should not “eat up” a st on your left hand needle.
+You should have the same number of st on your left hand needle before and after working the inc1, just as you would if you had worked a YO instead.

 CO 6 st. Distribute evenly on 3 dpns, or use a magic loop.
 Join, being careful not to twist.